How to Check the Font Size & Face on a Website

 Different CMS and different web designs display their font information in various ways.
-Try this method on a few web pages and you will likely see a few different ways fonts are defined.
+Try this method on a few web pages, and you will likely see a few different ways fonts are defined.

 Third Party Tools to Identify Font Type and Size

-Again, depending on how the CMS is configured or how the page is designed, this will either be a simple font identification or a full box giving you size, color, weight, and so on.
+Depending on how the CMS is configured or how the page is designed, this will either be a simple font identification or a full box giving you size, color, weight, and so on.